aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-content/powerpoint-smartart/manage-smartart-shape-node/_index.md

 |**Figure: Assistant Nodes Changed in SmartArt shape inside slide**|

 ## **Set Node’s Fill Format**
-Aspose.Slides for Java makes it possible to add custom SmartArt shapes and set their fill format.
-This article explains how to create and access SmartArt shapes and set their fill format using Aspose.Slides for Java.
+title: Aspose.Slides for Android via Java makes it possible to add custom SmartArt shapes and set their fill format.
+This article explains how to create and access SmartArt shapes and set their fill format using title: Aspose.Slides for Android via Java.

 Please follow the steps below: